We advocate for the rights of people with albinism at local, national and international levels

 We reframe the conversation around albinism and instigate lasting change.

 Enabling the social inclusion of people with albinism requires us to transform beliefs and harness hearts and minds.
 Alongside our programmes in Health, Education and Community, we advocate for the rights of people with albinism at international, national and local levels.
 Engaging audiences about this issue all over the world, we witness how little is known about albinism globally.
 Much of the awareness that does exist is shrouded in misconception.
 Ostracism is particularly acute in Sub-Saharan Africa, in the institutional marginalisation of persons with albinism from health and education services, and in the corresponding failure of policy to protect their human rights.
 In local communities myths and superstitions surround albinism, rupturing families and prompting mockery, abandonment and violence.
-Tanzania is the epicentre of this crisis.

 We've held advocacy events in 44 countries around the world